llvm-git-migration/llvm-project/llvm/docs/LangRef.rst

 of the function, not of the function type, so functions with different parameter attributes can have the same function type.

-Parameter attributes are simple keywords that follow the type specified.
+Parameter attributes are simple keywords that follow the specified type.
-If multiple parameter attributes are needed, they are space separated.
+When multiple parameter attributes are required, they are separated by spaces.
+Additionally, target-dependent attributes can be provided as a string.
 For example:

 .. code-block:: llvm

     declare i32 @printf(ptr noalias nocapture, ...)
     declare i32 @atoi(i8 zeroext)
     declare signext i8 @returns_signed_char()
+    define void @baz(i32 "amdgpu-flat-work-group-size"="1,256" %x)

 Note that any attributes for the function result (``nonnull``, ``signext``) come before the result type.